RedMoon-Security/PortScan4Webserver/README.md

 Below is a screenshot of the output (yes we did use googe.com for the example, it isn't a typo :-) )

 ![RedWeb-Scanner](https://user-images.githubusercontent.com/62467907/78455049-6209b300-769c-11ea-8015-9059b6865aa5.png)

+## *Requirements*

+You will need to have nmap installed on your system.

+You will also need to install the nmap module for python using:

+sudo pip install python-nmap